Keyboard shortcuts

 }

-Then later at the construction of the ListOpt structure the conversion to the user's type is called: .items((&items).try_into().
+When constructing the ListOpt structure, the conversion to the user type is called: (&items).try_into().

 The TryFrom trait is provided by the user.
-Please see examples\list_auto\list_grammar.rs for that:
+See examples\list\list_grammar.rs:

 #![allow(unused)]